Nutrition plays

 walks around the neighborhood 2-3 times a

-day, that's not really considered an active
+day, that's not really an active

 lifestyle, for a dog.
 If you feed a food designed